evand-hardspace/RunTable/README.md

 # RunTable

-A simple runtime-typed database implementation using a Kotlin DSL.
+A simple runtime typed database implementation using a Kotlin DSL.

 > **Note**: This implementation loads the entire `.rtdb` file into memory and is not suitable for large datasets.